mpfr/saltan/README.md

 > For further usage, the following list of available installation targets might be helpful:
 > target name | description
 > ----------- | -----------
-> `fullinstall` | installs the daemon's binary, manpage and service script
+> `fullinstall` | installs the daemon's binary, manpage, service script, modules and a sample configuration file, if no other configuration file exists
 > `install` | installs the daemon's binary and manpage only
 > `reinstall` | runs `uninstall`, then `fullinstall`
 > `uninstall` | removes everything installed by `fullinstall`
 > `update` | installs binary and manpage, intended to be used when updating an existing installation
+> `modsupdate` | runs `update` with modules included

 Activate the service script and configure the notification sockets.